bhargavachary/bhargavachary.github.io/_posts/2024-12-12-the-apple-intellgence-saga.md

 ---
-title: "The Apple Intelligence Journey: From Hype to Disappointment"
+title: "The Apple Intelligence Saga: From Hype to Disappointment"
 categories:
   - Technology
   - AI